esmil/kitchen-qemu/README.md

    [Omnibus package][chef_omnibus_dl] for even faster converge times.

+5. Ensure that the image uses DHCP to configure its network.
+   The network must be operational for kitchen to function.
+   Pay special attention to MAC addresses being hard-coded in scripts like 'ifcfg-eth0'.
+You may need to create 'ifcfg-eth1' to deal with the udev system making another interface (e.g.: Centos 6).

-5. Bonus points for automatically starting a getty on the first serial port.
+6. Bonus points for automatically starting a getty on the first serial port.
 This way you can log into the guest without using SSH like so:
    ```